kaustubhalau/Hospital_API/README.md

 # Instructions about SetUp:

-First start with downloading the code and npm install, it will install all dependencies on your editor.
+First start with downloading the code and and write npm install on code editor, it will install all dependencies on your editor.
 You will need a code editor and mongoDB setup on your computer.
 We will use postman to check the api is working or not,So download postman on your computer.